Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 - `expo` - The number that will be the exponent

 ### math.pi
-Returns lenght of pi thats it
+Returns length of pi thats it

 ### math.huge
 Returns `inf` aka infinite